jtv/libpqxx/README.md

 headers and library for client development.
 The library builds on top of PostgreSQL's standard C API, libpq, though your code won't notice.

-If you're getting the code straight from the Git repo, the `master` branch contains the current _development version._  To get a released version, check out the revision that's tagged for that version.
+If you're getting the code straight from the Git repo, the head of the `master` branch represents the current _development version._  Releases are tags on commits in `master`.
 For example, to get version 7.1.1:

     git checkout 7.1.1